Dutch CleanTech Challenge 2021

 What awards and benefits will the winners receive?

-The winner(s) of the Dutch CleanTech Challenge will receive price money including a direct (online) ticket to the global finals, offering an opportunity to win an additional cash award of £10,000.
+The winner(s) of the Dutch CleanTech Challenge will receive price money including a direct (online) ticket to the global finals.
 All winners from the first round will get:

 How does the winner get selected?